januszgrze/bitcoinrollups/blogs/rollups-basically/rollups-basically.md

 It's argued that sovereign rollups have more autonomy that smart contract rollups because the network of nodes decide on protocol upgrades versus a smart contract controlled by a multi-sig and/or token voting process.
 This is similar to how Layer 1 blockchains upgrade their systems.
 This autonomy can lead to improved decentralization.

-Both sovereign and smart contract rollups can have trust minimized bridging to move the Layer 1's native asset (in this case BTC) to the rollup.
+Both sovereign and smart contract rollups can (theoretically) have trust minimized bridging to move the Layer 1's native asset (in this case BTC) to the rollup.

 ### To finish